bigladder/erin/docs/arch/adr-008-io.md

 ...
 ```

-That is, the header could be extended to store a tag and even the stream type.
+That is, the header could be extended to store a tag and the size.
+The size would be nice to allow us to reserve the correct amount of space when reading in.
 The corresponding hours and flow amounts could then appear below.
 ERIN could read in this entire file and then just pull out loads as necessary.
 This would require engine rework to add a multi_profile_csv option but could be a quick way to gain some speedups.